Run desktop applications¶

 For every container you create there will be two directories created:

 - a user directory

-For example, to get a shell into your container you can run:
+To get a shell into your container as

 When you launch bash in this way you will not get any specific feedback to confirm that you are now inside the container.
 You can check

 ls / to confirm for yourself that you are inside the container.
 The listing of

 ls / will be different inside and outside of the container.

 In order to access your SD-card or any other part of the regular filesystem from inside your libertine container you must create a bind mount.

 In order to add a bind mount use: